wbollock/sleeperPy/README.md

 ## Features

-* Utilizes the Sleeper APISupport for multiple leagues.
-Simply enter your Sleeper username.
+* Utilizes the Sleeper API for multiple leagues.
+Simply enter your Sleeper username, and get player's associated Boris Chen tiers.
 * Multiple scoring types accounted for, standard, 0.5 PPR and PPR.
 * Shows the current tier of each player, dividing starters and bench.
 * Represents each league in simple HTML tables.